zamiere/tidal-connect/README.md

 ## Control scripts

-next-song.sh, pause-song-sh, previous-song.sh used by triggerhappy.
+`next-song.sh`, `pause-song-sh`, `previous-song.sh` used by triggerhappy.
-You can watch the speaker-controller-application screen with this command, dont use "q" or "Ctrl+c" to exit, only detach from screen with "Ctrl+b", "d" keys.
+You can watch the speaker-controller-application screen with `speaker-controller.sh` command, dont use "q" or "Ctrl+c" to exit, only detach from screen with "Ctrl+b", "d" keys.
 Read more about tmux commands [here](https://man7.org/linux/man-pages/man1/tmux.1.html)

 More scripts with reading out current song title, etc. available [here](https://github.com/ce-designs/tidal-connect-docker)